--three times, and Uganda & Rwanda-five times.
-A devout hiker and mountain biker, she leaves no trail undiscovered, and her passion for the mountains, caring nature, and boundless energy are renowned.
-Her experience, knowledge, positive attitude (she can find the good in anything!), and her wonderful rapport with the local staff will enhance your experience.
-With the help of caring and likeminded individuals she has been able to manage the sponsorship of nineteen remote village children, all of whom are in boarding school in Nepal or in universities in India, Nepal, and the United States.
-She consistently gets rave reviews from members of her groups and has quite a following.
-Cathy Ann is active in the Breast Cancer Prevention Partners and has participated in sixteen expeditions, including Mount McKinley, Mount Cho Oyu, Mount Fuji, Mount Shasta, and Mount Rainier, which helped increase awareness of breast cancer.
-Cat's special trekking program, Sacred Treks, benefits Breast Cancer Prevention Partners (formerly the Breast Cancer Fund).
-Past trips include Bhutan, Mont Blanc, Peru, Everest, Ladakh, Mustang, Georgian Caucasus, Sikkim, Dolomites, Cordillera Blanca, and Annapurna Sanctuary treks (she has raised \$1,400,000 to date!).
-Cathy Ann has also been active in the American Himalayan Foundation and has helped raised \$25,000 for their STOP Girl Trafficking project.
-She has also raised over \$15,000 for Lama Pasang's Himalayan Children's Care Home which houses 87 children from Mustang.
+Cancer Fund).
+Past trips include Bhutan, Mont Blanc, Peru, Everest, Ladakh, Mustang, Georgian Caucasus, Sikkim, Dolomites, Cordillera Blanca, and Annapurna Sanctuary treks (she has raised \$1,600,000 to date!).
+Cathy Ann has also been active in the American Himalayan Foundation and has helped raised \$30,000 for their STOP Girl Trafficking project.
+She has also raised over \$17,000 for Lama Pasang's Himalayan Children's Care Home which houses 87 children from Mustang.
+Cathy Ann is also involved in fundraising for the National MS Society has raised over \$70,000 for the organization.
 She has also reached the summit of Ama Dablam (22,500') in Nepal and Argentina's Aconcagua (22,834'), the highest peak in South America.
-Cathy Ann is also involved in fundraising for the National MS Society and in 2020 raised over \$37,000 for the organization.
-Cathy Ann received an honorable mention in Hooked on the Outdoors magazine's Outdoor Person of the Year Awards, and also received a letter of recognition for her fundraising and environmental work from Speaker of the House, Nancy Pelosi.
+Cathy Ann received an honorable mention in Hooked on the Outdoors magazine's Outdoor Person of the Year Awards, and also received a letter of recognition for her fundraising and environmental work from former Speaker of the House, Nancy Pelosi.